TrimbleSolutionsCorporation/TSDRemotingAPIExamples/README.md

 ## Compatibility

-These examples use TeklaStructuralDesigner.RemotingAPI version 23.0.0 and are compatible with Tekla Structural Designer 2023.
+These examples use TeklaStructuralDesigner.RemotingAPI version 23.1.0 and are compatible with Tekla Structural Designer 2023 Service Pack 1.